 This is an impressive level of cynicism, but I also think that it could be dangerously effective.

-There are tons of disenchanted folks on the right who are sick of people like Steven Crowder and the entire flock of free speech profiteers, and it could be super appealing as a thing for them to hear on the right, to have someone on the right call out the scam for what it is.
+There are tons of disenchanted folks on the right who are sick of people like Steven Crowder and the entire flock of free speech profiteers, and it could be super appealing as a thing for them to hear, like on the right, to have someone on the right call out the scam for what it is.

 Granted, people like Nick are pretty selective in their targeting.

-Like, he'll say people like Crowder or Ben Shapiro or Turning Point, they're scamming on free speech to gain power, but he doesn't have that same complaint about Milo Yiannopoulos or Alex Jones.
+Like he'll say people like Crowder or Ben Shapiro or Turning Point, they're scamming on free speech to gain power, but he doesn't have that same complaint about Milo Yiannopoulos or Alex Jones.

-That's because he doesn't care about them being free speech con men, he's just bitter that Crowder, Shapiro, and Turning Point don't want to validate him, whereas Alex and Milo are desperate enough that they're willing to see if they can get a boost out of it.
+Whereas Alex and Milo are desperate enough that they're willing to see if they can get a boost out of it.

 Because people like Nick are excluded from even being given access to the right-wing mainstream, they can free themselves up to lob some pretty fairly accurate critiques of the scams of the right-wing mainstream.